 Mr and Mrs Carter got in touch with Clare English regarding their son, Matthew, aged 52.

-Matthew had been working in the Far East for several years when a subarachnoid haemorrhage left him severely brain damaged.
-Matthew was in a coma for four months in hospital in the Far East.
+Matthew had been working in Asia for several years when a subarachnoid haemorrhage left him severely brain damaged.
+Matthew was in a coma for four months in hospital in Asia.
 Mr and Mrs Carter were able to arrange for Matthew to be transferred back to the UK.
 They applied to the Court of Protection to be appointed as his Deputies for property and finance.

 When Matthew was discharged from hospital to the specialist care placement, Mr & Mrs Carter believed funding for care would be “sorted out”.
 However, after Matthew moved, despite his severe and extensive health care needs, he was found ineligible for NHS Continuing Healthcare (CHC).
 This is funded by the Clinical Commissioning Group (CCG).

 His fees at the specialist care home were “temporarily” funded by Social Services following a financial assessment.
 However, Social Services felt that the specialist care home was too expensive.
 Although Matthew’s suitable care placement was arranged by the NHS as part of his safe discharge from hospital, he was now faced with the threat of having to move from this placement, where he was very well cared for.